-Nonpoint source pollution - Any source of water pollution that does not meet the legal definition of "point source" in section 502:(14) of the Clean Water Act.
+Nonpoint source pollution - (section 502(14), Clean Water Act).
+Any source of water pollution that does not meet the legal definition of "point source" in section 502 (140 of the Clean Water Act.
 "Point source" means any discernible, confined and discrete conveyance, including but not limited to any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, container, rolling stock, concentrated animal feeding operation, or vessel or other floating craft, from which pollutants are or may be discharged.
 This term does not include agricultural storm water discharges and return flows from irrigated agriculture.